 Mark Spoonauer is responsible for the editorial direction, strategy and growth of Tom's Guide.
 He has covered technology for more than 20 years, focusing on reviews and product coverage.
 Mark specializes in covering all things mobile, having reviewed hundreds of smartphones and other gadgets.
 He speaks at key tech industry events and has appeared on CNN, CNBC, NBC, Fox News, Cheddar and more.
 Mark was previously editor in chief of Laptop Mag and served as reviews editor at Mobile Computing.
 His work has appeared in Wired, Popular Science and Inc.

-Mike Prospero, Deputy Editor
+Mike Prospero, U.S. Editor in Chief

 Mike Prospero oversees all of Tom’s Guide’s evergreen content to ensure it’s up to date with the latest information.
 He is also in charge of the smart home devices, wearables, and drones categories for Tom's Guide.
 An avid runner, skier and foodie, he's always looking for the latest gadget that intersects with his hobbies.
 After receiving his Master of Science in journalism from Columbia University in 2003, Mike worked at Fast Company.
 Prior to that, he worked at The Times of Trenton and George magazine.

-Marc McLaren, Editor in Chief
+Marc McLaren, UK Editor in Chief

-As EiC on Tom’s Guide, Marc is responsible for the site’s UK-focused output as well as overseeing all gaming, streaming, audio, TV, entertainment, camera and how-to coverage.
+As UK EiC on Tom’s Guide, Marc is responsible for the site’s UK-focused output as well as overseeing all gaming, streaming, audio, TV, entertainment, camera and how-to coverage.
 He previously edited the gadget website Stuff and also spent years on a music magazine, where his duties mainly involved spoiling other people’s fun.
 An avid photographer, Marc likes nothing better than taking pictures of very small things (bugs, his daughters) or very big things (distant galaxies).

 Philip Michaels, Managing Editor